tinspham209/netflix-clone/README.md

 - Review player video 🎉
 - Live search using Fuse.js 🎉
 - Review our project! 🎉
+- Deploy to firebase 🎉
+- Add custom domain 🎉
+- Add SLL to domain 🎉

 ### After this project